-transmitter to neutral.
-Now, adjust your tie rods so that both wheels are pointing straight ahead and are parallel to each other (0° toe-in).
+Geometry and alignment specs play an important roll in your truck's handling, so take the time to set them correctly.
+Set the steering trim on your transmitter to neutral.
+Now, adjust your tie rods so that both wheels are pointing straight ahead and are parallel to each other (0 degrees toe in).
 This will ensure the same amount of steering in both directions.
-If you run out of adjustment, then the steering servo will have to be re-centered (see "centering the servos" on page 33).
-For increased stability add 1° to 2° of toe-in to each front wheel.
+If you run out of adjustment, then the steering servo will have to be re-centered (see "centering the servos" on page 31).
+For increased stability add 1-2 degrees of toe in to each front wheel.
 Use the turnbuckles to adjust the alignment.

-Adjusting the Camber The camber angle of both the front and rear wheels can be adjusted with the camber rods (upper turnbuckles).
+Adjusting the Camber

+The camber angle of both the front and rear wheels can be adjusted with the camber rods (upper turnbuckles).
 Use a square or right-angle triangle to set the camber accurately.
-Adjust the front wheels to 0° of camber (wheel perpendicular to the ground).
-In the rear, adjust the wheels to 1° to 2° of negative camber.
+Adjust the front and rear wheels to 1 to 2 degrees negative camber.
 These adjustments should be set with the truck positioned at its normal ride height.